Telework Preparedness: Effectiveness in the Federal Government

 Contrary to popular belief and stigmas, telework does not automatically equate to a reduction in productivity.

 While the initial transition to working from home may be a period of learning and adaptation, individuals tend to quickly catch on and resume their normal productivity.
 Establishing a new telework routine and process can actually help increase productivity.
-With a strong process in place, teleworkers will complete more work and be more engaged than a traditional office setting.
+With a strong process in place, teleworkers will complete more work and be more engaged than in a traditional office setting.

 Similar to working in a traditional office setting, it is important to maintain open lines of communication.
 Ensure there are specific teams delineated with assigned supervisors to allow for better management of projects and focused objectives within your department or agency.